benbotto/formn-doc/doc/retrieving/conditions.md

 // Resulting condition: WHERE   `p`.`firstName` = :myFirstName
 ```

-Or, if we wanted to find all people created after New Years, 2019.
+Or, if we wanted to find all people created after New Year's, 2019.

 ```typescript
 const query: Select<Person> = dataContext